 Young Investigator Award

-The ISPPD-13 Meeting provides abstract submitters with an opportunity to apply for the Young Investigator Award.
-Application is done via the abstract submission system.
+The ISPPD-13 Meeting provides abstract presenters with an opportunity to apply for the YI Award via the abstract submission system.

 KEY DATES